BCM-HGSC/MFTS-Cleanup/README.md

 ## Introduction

-Managed File Transfer System (MFTS) has become cluttered with directories that have been within our server.
+Managed File Transfer System (MFTS) has become cluttered with directories within our server.
-This tool that has been created will serve as an email generator along with the ability to archive directories upon the 4 week completion date.
+This tool that has been created will serve to archive directories along with the ability to send warning emails to our collaborators during the life cycle of the cleanup process.
+Upon the 4 week completion date, folders will be archived to a new directory to be stored.

 ## Emails leading to cleanup